Summer Camps

 Community Impact Corporation

-The Community Impact Community Summer Camp is an educational, fun-enriched, engaging 9-week full-day camp for kindergarten (at least 5 years old) through 12th grade.
-The CIC Summer Camp will assist children/youth with continuing academic achievements past the school year, by using integrative curricula through STEM, enhancement of cultural and social skills, enrichment and recreational activities aimed at providing children/youth with a full array of supportive learning activities.
+The CIC Summer Camp is an educational, fun enriched, engaging 10-week day camp for rising kindergarten (at least 5 years old) through 12th grade.
+The CIC Summer Camp will assist children/youth with continuing academic achievements past the school year, by using integrative curricula through STEAM, enhancement of cultural and social skills, enrichment and recreational activities aimed at providing children with a full array of supportive learning activities (including field trips) provided by caring and competent staff in a safe and supportive environment.
+We will reinforce Reading and Math in collaboration with the Alachua County School Board.

 Boys and Girls Clubs of Northeast Florida Alachua County